 with $H_0$ the Hubble parameter, $\Omega_\mathrm{m}$ the matter density fraction, $c$ the speed of light in a vacuum, and $a(\chi)$ the scale factor. $p^{i(j)}(\chi'(z))$ are galaxy redshift distributions in tomographic bins $i$ or $j$; $p(\chi'(z))^{i(j)} = p(z)^{i(j)} \frac{\d z}{\d \chi}$. $P_{\delta \delta}$ is the nonlinear power spectrum of the density field, while $P_{\delta \mathrm{I}}$ and $P_{\mathrm{II}}$ are given in the linear and non-linear alignment model of IA by:

 where in the linear alignment model, $P_{\epsilon \epsilon}$ and $P_{\delta \epsilon}$ are given by the linear matter power spectrum, whilst the non-linear alignment model uses the non-linear matter power spectrum.
-Both linear and non-linear matter power spectra are expressed in the Fourier space, $k$. $A(z)$ is the redshift dependent intrinsic alignment amplitude that also depends on the galaxy properties and we use the amplitude parametrisation presented in Sec. \ref{subsec:ia_theory}.
+Both linear and non-linear matter power spectra are expressed in the Fourier space, $k$. $A(z)$ is the redshift-dependent intrinsic alignment amplitude that also depends on the galaxy properties and we use the amplitude parametrization presented in Sec. \ref{subsec:ia_theory}.